 Headless e-commerce, e.g. by the use of a Progressive Web App, is a technological answer to a solution without a fixed front end user interface.

-The benefits of separating front- and backend are:
+The benefits of separating front- and backend in API-based commerce are:

 - performance scaled to business needs